yhlong0/IntellectCapital/Notes/theScienceOfSelfDiscipline.md

 - Don't tell people your big goal, that give you false achievement.
 Tell them of your dissatisfaction with your current state and that they should kick your butt if they see you straying from your plan.
 - Hawthorne Effect, what actually influencing the behavior of the workers was the awareness that they were being observed.
 - You should always eat your vegetables first, in other words, the art of delayed gratification.
+- Visualizing exactly who you are, who you will be, and who you want to be.
+That helps to create a tangible connection to your future self, which makes it significantly more likely that you'll act on that future self's behalf
+- Endowed progress Effect, people will work harder to achieve something if they are aware of all the ways that they are not starting from zero and closer to completion.
+- Thinking about how our actions can affect others is sometimes an even stronger motivator than anything personal.
+Thinking about the way that your sloth can negatively impact others will be more effective.
 -

 ### 感悟